Linguistic development of Genie: Post-1975

 In June 1975, the National Institute of Mental Health cut off their funding for the case study on Genie.
 Shortly afterwards, in the early summer of 1975, Genie moved out of the Riglers' home to live with her mother.
 Despite the NIMH grant ending Curtiss continued to regularly meet with her, both administering weekly tests and spending time with her outside of test sessions, and the Riglers maintained contact with Genie and her mother.
 While living with her mother, Genie continued to be largely unresponsive to statements or requests.
 After a few months, Genie's mother transferred Genie into the first of what would become a succession of foster homes.

 Soon after Genie moved into this foster home the people running it began subjecting her to extreme physical and emotional abuse, causing her language skills to rapidly regress and making her return to her coping mechanism of silence.
-The incident with the largest impact occurred when they severely beat the already-abused Genie for vomiting and told her that if she did it again she would never see her mother, which rapidly accelerated her regression and made her extremely scared of opening her mouth for anything, including speaking, out of fear of vomiting and getting beaten up again.
+The incident with the largest impact occurred when they severely beat the already-abused Genie for vomiting and told her that if she did it again she would never see her mother, which rapidly accelerated her regression and made her extremely scared of opening her mouth for anything, including speaking, out of fear of vomiting and being beaten again.
 As she still wanted to communicate with people she knew, she began almost exclusively using the sign language she learned while living with the Riglers.
 During this time Curtiss was the only person who had worked with Genie to have any regular contact with her, meeting once a week to continue testing, and she wrote that Genie's language skills severely deteriorated due to the abuse she endured.
-Curtiss later recalled that during this time Genie frenetically signed to her on a variety of topics, but said she could not bring herself to open her mouth so she could speak.
-At one point, Curtiss said Genie refused to talk for five months.
+Curtiss recalled that during this time Genie frenetically signed to her on a variety of topics, but said she could not bring herself to open her mouth so she could speak.
+Years later, Curtiss said that at one point Genie refused to talk for five months.